SandraBergstrom/theRecipeCollective/README.md

 - A user-friendly interface that allows for intuitive navigation and easy recipe browsing.
 - High-quality recipe presentation, including clear instructions, ingredients, and visuals.
 - Responsive design that ensures a visually appealing experience on different devices.
-- Personalized features, such as a user cookbook to store favorite recipes and track personal creations.
+- Personalized features, such as a user cookbook to store favorite recipes, track personal creations, and add comments to recipes.
 - Access to a diverse collection of recipes, offering inspiration for everyday meals and special occasions.

 The Recipe Collective strives to create an enjoyable and engaging environment for users to explore, discover, and share their love for cooking and delicious recipes.

 ### User Stories